rosieamphlett/project32/project32/README.md

 ## How to run

-To open this login page, clone this repo to your local machine, direct into the project32 file and run the following commands:
+To open this login page, clone this repo to your local machine, ensure you are in project32 and run the following commands:

 * npm install